fecampossantos/aion/docs/USER_GUIDE.md

 ## First Launch

-When you first open Chrono, you'll see:
+When you first open Aion, you'll see:

-1. **Welcome Screen**: The main screen displays "Chrono" at the top
+1. **Welcome Screen**: The main screen displays "Aion" at the top
 2. **Empty State**: If no projects exist, you'll see "Você ainda não tem projetos" (You don't have projects yet)
 3. **Add Button**: A "+" button in the top-right corner to create your first project